rdnewman/rdnewman.github.io/_posts/2015-02-22-rubix-rails.md

 [Sketchpixy's](https://github.com/sketchpixy) ReactJS-based [Rubix](https://wrapbootstrap.com/theme/rubix-reactjs-powered-admin-template-WB09498FH)
 can be a great fit for a React/RoR (*RRoR*, anyone?) project given its robust set of UI tools.
 However, it's meant as a standalone React theme and doesn't natively take advantage of Rail's asset pipeline or take advantage of the [react-rails](https://github.com/reactjs/react-rails) gem.
+Sketchpixy has stated that a gem for directly supporting Rubix is forthcoming, but no timeline has been published.

-This post is the first of a series that describes an integration implementation.
+So in the meantime, this post is the first of a series that describes an integration implementation until the new gem is released.
 We'll start by looking at the Rubix theme and decide a strategy for implementation.

 <img src='/images/WB09498FH.png'/>